 St. Leonard’s Community Services provides children’s mental health crisis services on the telephone and in person at the Integrated Crisis Walk in Clinic.
-Appointments also can be made to see a Child and Youth Worker who can help individuals and families navigate the community service system for children.
-Support groups are available to provide respite support for families, skill-building workshops for both parents and children and emotional controls for children and youth.
+Appointments also can be made for youth up-to 18 years of age, to see a Child and Youth Worker who can help individuals and families navigate the community service system for children.
+Groups are available to provide skill-building workshops for both parents and children and emotional controls for children and youth.

 Services provided include:

 - Immediate Telephone Crisis Counselling (24 hours, 7 days a week, 365 days a year)